Review

 Maru, but unfortunately historians always reach the same conclusion, for

-they rely heavily on the minimal information in the Australian and Japanese archival
+they rely heavily on the minimal information in the Australian and Japanese

-and the other hell ships during the war.
+Maru and the other hell ships during the war.
 It wasn’t only sheer

 incompetence on the part of the PWIB, although this is the un-researched excuse